 We know that we love our huskies, but how do they know?
-Unfortunately, it’s not as easy as just telling them, so we have to show it, and this article will explain how you can get across to your husky, that you love him or her.
+Unfortunately, it’s not as easy as just telling them, so we have to show it, and this article will explain how you can get across to your husky, that you love them.

 - Use body language and start mimicking